 You’ve spent months preparing for a presentation at your work, only to awake the following morning to deliver it with what you think is a headache.
 Do you know the difference between a headache and a migraine?

 Here’s the difference: A headache is pain or discomfort in the neck, head or scalp.
 Headache sufferers might find comfort in knowing that serious causes of headaches are very rare.
-And, many with headaches may feel ease once certain lifestyle changes are made, such as learning ways to relax with deep breathing techniques.
+Many with headaches may feel ease once certain lifestyle changes are made, such as learning ways to relax with deep breathing techniques.

 There are many different types of headaches, but tension headaches (stress headaches), the most common type of headaches, are brought on by tight muscles in your jaw, shoulders, neck and scalp.
 One can get a tension headache from a variety of ways, such as being depressed, having anxiety, from a head injury, being stressed and from one holding their head and neck in an irregular position.